George Gabriel: Pablo Cruise

 After a long working relationship with the rock band Pablo Cruise's founding member Cory Lerios, Gabriel and Lerios began playing with founding member and drummer Steve Price in the fall of 2004.
 In 2004 Lerios and Price rejoined Pablo Cruise and Gabriel replaced original member Bud Cockrell on the bass.
 In Pablo Cruise, Gabriel played alongside the Little River Band, Starship, The Beach Boys, The Doobie Brothers and Journey.
 In November 2009.
 Gabriel and Pablo Cruise parted company.

 Solo career

 In 2009, Gabriel released his first solo album, titled Everyday Miracles, available on iTunes and other digital music delivery sites.
 Everyday Miracles is about life, love, and faith.
 The inspiration of this album comes from Gabriel's walk in faith and how his trials and celebrations have formed who he is today.
 He played the drums, bass, guitar, and piano in addition to providing vocals.
 Every aspect of this recording is written, engineered, played, and produced by Gabriel in his Southern California studio.
 The song "Here I Am" is featured in the film Live To Forgive, which Gabriel also scored.

-Gabriel teaches many young talented students in the field of audio engineering.
+Gabriel teaches many students in the field of audio engineering.
 He was nominated and won the award for best teacher with the Moorpark College CEC program.